Zapato 3: Overview

-By 1989, Zapato 3 was on its way to becoming a national musical success.
-Its style had gone from punk to social-oriented to a much cleaner rock with some sexual lyrics.
+By 1989, Zapato 3's style had gone from punk to social-oriented to a much cleaner rock with some sexual lyrics.
 By then their first album "Amor, Furia y Languidez" (1990) was finally edited which would include tunes that would become some of the most characteristics of the band.

 The band became nationally recognized by opening the stage for more rounded groups in several concerts across the country, one of the most remembered was the opening to Soda Stereo in their 1990 Caracas concert during the acclaimed Gira Animal.